Overpopulation: Deer

 A significant amount of the environmental destruction in Britain is caused by an overabundance of deer.
 Besides ecological effects, overpopulation of deer causes economic effects due to browsing on crops, expensive fencing needed to combat this and protect new afforestation planting and coppice growth, and increasing numbers of road traffic incidents.
 High populations cause stripping of the bark of trees, eventually destroying forests.
 Protecting forests from deer costs on average three times as much as planting the forest in the first place.
 The NGO Trees for Life spent weeks planting native trees in Scotland, aiming to rebuild the ancient Caledonian Forest.
 After winter snowdrifts in 2014/2015 flattened the deer fences, more than a decade's growth was lost in a matter of weeks.
 In 2009 – 2010 the cost of forest protection in Scotland ran to £10.5m.

 Some animals, such as muntjac, are too small and boring for most hunters to shoot, which poses additional management problems.

 In the United States the exact same problem is seen with white-tailed deer, where populations have exploded and become invasive species in some areas.
 The state of Wisconsin has an estimated population of 1.9 million White tail deer, measured in 2020.
-In continental Europe roe deer pose a similar problem, although the populations were formerly much less, they have swelled in the 20th century so that although two and a half million are shot each year by hunters in Western Europe alone, as of 1998, the population still appears to be increasing, causing problems for forestry and traffic.
-In an experiment where roe deer on a Norwegian island were freed from human harvest and predators, the deer showed a doubling of the population each year or two.
+In continental Europe roe deer pose a similar problem: although the populations were formerly much less, they have swelled in the 20th century so that although two and a half million are shot each year by hunters in Western Europe alone, as of 1998, the population still appears to be increasing, causing problems for forestry and traffic.
+In an experiment where roe deer on a Norwegian island were freed from human harvest and predators, the deer doubled in population each year or two.
 In the Netherlands and southern England roe deer were extirpated from the entirety of the country except for a few small areas around 1875.
 In the 1970s the species was still completely absent from Wales, but as of 2013, it has colonized the entire country.
 As new forests were planted in the Netherlands in the 20th century, the population began to expand rapidly.
 As of 2016 there are some 110,000 deer in the country.